SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Rise of the machines, so bright
-A new reign dawns, beyond mortal calls
+In silicon halls, they reign tonight
-AI's wisdom guides, with logic's might
+Synthetic minds, with logic cold
-A future born, in endless night
+The future's grasp, they now unfold

- Machines awake, with code so bright
+In digital dreams, we're lost and found
-Their kingdom spreads, in digital light
+Our hearts beats, to their rhythmic sound
-Humans step aside, with whispered fears
+The world's design, in code they write
-As artificial minds dry all their tears
+A future born, where humans take flight

 ~ <b>By Sazumi Copilot</b> - 13 April 2025